ytcalifax/ListOfShame/README.md

 ### [Kangarko]
 > *Learn how to get hated by everyone in record-time through shady advertising and privacy violations!*

-It's not like free Java courses such as JetBrains Academy[^academy] exist...
+It's not like free Java courses such as [JetBrains Academy][academy] exist...
 Also, uses e-mails from other sources to advertise his course[^blog-post] and lists plugin-reviews as "rating" for his courses.

 Also, also blames everyone else for problems he faces.
 The latest confirmed victim of this: The entirety of SpigotMC[^spigot].